Last Updated: March 18, 2021

 All of this is because of the type of water that is supplied to the home.
 And a lot of this is down to the water available in your geological location.

 “Hardness” is not necessarily how water appears in its natural form.
 For instance, do you know that rainwater is soft in its natural form?

 You only get hardness when the water comes into contact with other elements like the ground, chalk, limestone and rock – that its state can change.

-This article will help you understand why this type of water is a problem and what you can do about it.
+This article will help you understand why all of this is a problem and what you can do about it.

 What Is Hard Water?

 It is water that has high levels of dissolved mineral deposits like magnesium and calcium.

-Hard water is formed when magnesium and calcium ions are dissolved in water.
+It’s formed when magnesium and calcium ions are dissolved in high quantities.

 If the hardness is temporary then this will be due to dissolved calcium hydrogencarbonate and this can easily be removed by boiling it.